 Setting up a new phone can be overwhelming, especially ones as feature-rich as the Pixel 4 and Pixel 4 XL.
-After all, one of the key selling points for Google’s Pixel phones is the software, and the promise of the latest and greatest Google has to offer.
-While Android 10 brings a few of these features to the broader Android phone population, the Pixel 4 and Pixel 4 XL are packed with neat tricks and unique features that separate them from the rest.
+After all, one of the key selling points for Google’s Pixel phones is the software, and these two phones brought a range of new features to the table when they were released in 2019.
+While Android 10 (and Android 11) brought a few of these features to the broader Android phone population, the Pixel 4 and Pixel 4 XL are packed with neat tricks and unique features that separate them from the rest.

 But which ones do you want, and which ones are fluff?
 How do you separate the wheat from the chaff?
-(And what is “chaff,” anyway?)
 We’ve got you covered!
-We’ve gathered the key settings you need to change immediately on your new device to get the most out of that
+We’ve gathered the key settings you need to change immediately on your new device to get the most out of that Pixel 4 phone.

-How to skip lock screen with face unlock
+How to skip the lock screen with face unlock

 How to enable Continued Conversation on Google Assistant